 - Devil’s Garden: This hike has a number of arches nestled into the landscape and is definitely worth a visit even if you only have the time or energy to see a few.
 I would suggest following the trail that leads to Landscape Arch first and then continues on to Partition Arch, Navajo Arch, and Double O Arch.
 The trail to Landscape Arch is easily accessible, fairly flat, and easy to follow.

-This path continues to Double O Arch, at which point you have 3 options: a spur to Dark Angel, continue on primitive trail loop to see Private Arch, or turn back in the direction you came.
-Dark Angel is a large, towering rock that I personally didn’t find worth the extra time.
-We did the Primitive Trail Loop from the counter-clockwise direction and managed to get lost inside of the Devil’s Garden.
-Take care to look for cairns to make sure you are following the proper trail and be prepared to scramble up some rocks, make your way over pools of water, and walk along some ledges!
-If I could do it again I would have either done an out and back to Double O Arch via Landscape Arch, or I would have done the primitive trail loop starting in the direction of Landscape Arch and going clockwise.
+This path continues to Double O Arch, at which point you have 3 options: you can take a spur to Dark Angel (a large, towering rock that I personally didn’t find worth the extra time), you can continue on the loop of the primitive trail with the option to see Private Arch (Note: We did this loop, coming from the opposite direction, and managed to get lost inside of the Devil’s Garden.
+Take care to look for cairns to make sure you are following the proper trail and be prepared to scramble up some rocks, make your way over pools of water, and walk along some ledges!), or you can turn back in the direction you came.
+If I could do it again I would have either done an out and back to Double O Arch via Landscape Arch, or I would have done the primitive trail loop starting in the direction of Landscape Arch.

 - Balanced Rock: You’ll see many rocks balancing impressively while exploring Utah, but this one definitely seems to defy gravity.
 A huge rock (i.e., sandstone boulder) balances precariously on a pedestal.
-It’s easily seen off the park road via a parking lot you can pull into quickly for a picture, or you can opt for the 0.3 mile hike around it.
+It’s easily seen off the park road (with a parking lot you can pull into quickly for a picture), or you can opt for the 0.3 mile hike around it.

 Canyonlands has 3 main districts: Island in the Sky, The Needles, and The Maze.
-Island in the Sky is the easiest to get to and the most popular to visit, and it offers a little something for everyone.
+Island in the Sky is the easiest to get to and most popular to visit, and offers a little something for everyone.
 The Needles provide more options for backpacking, and The Maze is remote and harder to get to.
-Due to time we only visited Island in the Sky.
+Due to time we only had time to visit Island in the Sky.